 Day 14: Depart from Cairo

-After two weeks of exploring, your Egyptian adventure is over.
-Hopefully it will be as amazing as ours.
+After 2 weeks in Egypt, your time here has come to an end.
+Hopefully your trip will be as amazing as ours.
 Last minute tips: Cairo airport is located quite a bit away from the city, so if you have an early morning flight, fly back into Cairo the night before and choose a hotel close to the airport.

 Getting Around/ Transportation